createlineageos1/hexrail/README.md

 # Hexrail
-hexrail is a emulated CLI-based OS, and based on the OrbitOS kernel
+hexrail is a emulated CLI-based OS.

 # Required modules and apps to run Hexrail
 Termcolor, install it via: ```pip install termcolor```.
 (Install Python3 first)